 But deep down, narcissists feel the gap between the facade they show the world and their shame-based self.
 They work hard to avoid feeling that shame.
 This gap is true for other codependents, as well, but a narcissist uses destructive defense mechanisms that damage relationships and their loved ones’ self-esteem.

 Many of the narcissist’s coping mechanisms are abusive–hence the term, “narcissistic abuse.”
 However, someone can be abusive, but not be a narcissist.

 Addicts and people with other mental illnesses, such as bipolar disorder and antisocial personality disorder (sociopathy) and borderline personality disorders are also abusive, as are many codependents without a mental illness.
 Abuse is abuse, no matter what is the abuser’s diagnosis.

 If you’re a victim of abuse, the main challenges for you are:

 - Clearly identifying it;

 - Learning how to strengthen and protect yourself.

 Abuse may be emotional, mental, physical, financial, spiritual, or sexual.
 Here are a few examples of abuse you may not have identified:

 Emotional blackmail may include threats, anger, warnings, intimidation, or punishment.
 It’s a form of manipulation that provokes doubt in you.
-You feel fear, obligation, and or guilt sometimes referred to as “FOG”
+You feel the fear, obligation, and or guilt sometimes referred to as “FOG”.

 Intentionally making you distrust your perceptions of reality or believe that you’re mentally incompetent.